jwang1122/java1/java1/doc/learnJava.md

 You can assign small value to bigger container, but cannot assign big value to smaller container.
 If you know what you are doing, you can cast big value to smaller container, which may truncat your data.

+## Array
+Array is a special data type.

 ## Operators
 * [Operator](../src/com/huaxia/java1/Operator.java)
 * Arithmetic operator +, -, *, /, %